rulanugrh/chenfetch/README.md

 # Description
-This is a screenfetch that I made myself, yes I made it with Golang, because I only know Golang :u
+This is a screenfetch that I made myself, yes I made it with Golang, because I only know Golang :u.
+And i will make some theme :u

 ## Usage
 _**Windows**_